Customer Engagement

 Email sequences and in-app tooltips are usually the main components of any SaaS onboarding process.
 However, there’s another (or rather, additional) way to lead customers through all these steps, and it’s more effective than anything.

-Many businesses offer personal onboarding assistants who are responsible for providing very personalized support to every new client.
+Many businesses offer personal onboarding assistants who are responsible for providing personalized experiences in support of every new client.
 This creates an unprecedented level of personalization and particular attention.

-During such onboarding calls, your sales or support team should accomplish a few important tasks:
+During such onboarding calls, your sales or product teams should accomplish a few important tasks:

 • Give personalized onboarding recommendations regarding your product.